sei-jed-10/w02d02-HW6/README.md

 ---

-# Bonus

 # HTML and CSS Layouts

-Your goal is to create these very common layouts using HTML and CSS.

-If you complete `Your Portfolio`, build these other very common layouts.

 #### [exercise/layout_four](exercise/layout_four) marketing page with navigation layout
 <img width="631" alt="screen shot 2019-01-21 at 10 57 59 am" src="https://media.git.generalassemb.ly/user/3667/files/dee88f80-1d6b-11e9-8993-904270644969">